Datalogics

 Datalogics is a computer software company formed in 1967 and based in Chicago, IL.
 The company licenses software development kits for working with PDF and other document file types.
 They have previously developed their own typesetting and database publishing software.
 Since 1996, Datalogics has also acted as a channel for several SDKs from Adobe Systems.
 These include the Adobe PDF Library, Adobe Experience Reader Extensions, Adobe Content Server, Adobe InDesign Server, Adobe PDF Converter, Adobe PDF Print Engine and Adobe Reader Mobile SDK.
-In 2022, Datalogics launched a new business unit called pdfRest, an API toolkit for PDF processing.
+In 2022, Datalogics launched a new business unit called the Cloud Innovation Team, which has since released pdfRest, a REST API toolkit for PDF processing, and pdfAssistant.ai, an AI-powered virtual assistant to perform PDF processing tasks.

 History

 In 1967, Datalogics was founded as a general programming consulting company, developing one of the first computerized typesetting systems, and building editing workstations and software to drive them.
 In the 1980s the firm participated in the ISO committee to standardize SGML, the forerunner of XML and HTML, and applied this standard in the release of DL Pager, a high-volume SGML-based batch composition system, along with WriterStation, an SGML text editor.
 In 1987 the firm participated in the committee to develop the SGML portion of the CALS initiative.